The only way to normalize cannabis is to talk about it.

 When people think of weed, they automatically envision a joint/spliff.
 Times have changed and the sky is the limit when it comes to how marijuana can be consumed.
 Baked goods, candy, oil, capsule, vaporizer, pipe, bong, tea, whatever.
 Access to some of these items is currently limited however with the pending legalization on edibles I’m hopeful that it will all become mainstream soon.

 What is the best way to smoke weed?

 A lot of people have transitioned over to the vaporizer and for good reason.
 A vape uses less green which means more of it in your pocket.
 It is said to be less damaging to your lungs because you’re not burning the weed along with chemicals found in rolling papers.

-Before I made the move, I was skeptical because a decent device was going to cost a couple of hundred dollars.
-But what an investment, now I can’t imagine not having one.
-I find that a vape allows me to savour the aroma (terpenes) of the plant which provides a very therapeutic experience.
-Another great bonus is that vapour doesn’t reek (as badly) which allows for more discreet use because the smoke produced by a joint is much heavier and lingers longer.
+A decent vaporizer can cost a couple of hundred dollars but it’s a worthwhile investment.
+A vape allows you to savour the aroma (terpenes) of the plant which provides a very therapeutic experience.
+Another great bonus is that vapour doesn’t reek (as badly) which allows for more discreet use because the smoke produced by a joint is much heavier and lingers for longer.

 Does inhaling pot produce the same effects as ingesting it?

 This is where a lot of people make the mistake of assuming that weed is weed.
 Depending on how one decides to use cannabis, it’s important to remember that it is metabolized by the body in different ways.
 Marijuana which is inhaled goes directly to the brain while ingested pot is processed by the liver.
 Ingested weed is much more potent than inhaling it and yields stronger body effects so be patient if you don’t feel it right away.
 Due to variable factors, the specific amount of time it takes for cannabis to kick in and to finally dissipate vary from person to person.